tessie/bouncer-tests/README.md

 How to Set up and Build AMO Tests Locally
 -----------------------------------------
-This repository contains Selenium tests used to test the website addons.mozilla.org.
+This repository contains Selenium tests used to test the mozilla's Bouncer

 Mozilla maintains a guide to running Automated tests on our QMO website: